isItObservable/Episode-9----SqlCommenter/README.md

 ### V. Generate some traffic

-This repository contains a load testing project to simulate traffic against our NodeJs demo application.
+This repository contains a load testing project to simulate traffic against our NodeJS demo application.
-To be able to run the load test you will need to update the load testing project to send the traffic to your own application.
+To be able to run the load test, you'll need to update the load testing project to send the traffic to your own application.
-You will need to update the following files from the neoload project:
+You'll need to update the following files from the Neoload project:
-- loadtest/sqlcommenter_demo/team/variables/host.xml is the file describing the constant variable containing the ip adress of the server
+- loadtest/sqlcommenter_demo/team/variables/host.xml is the file describing the constant variable containing the IP address of the server
-- loadtest/sqlcommenter_demo/team/variables/port.xml is the file desribing the variable containing the port of the application.
+- loadtest/sqlcommenter_demo/team/variables/port.xml is the file describing the variable containing the port of the application.

 Download The latest version of [NeoLoad](https://www.neotys.com/support/download-neoload) , [start a trial](https://www.neotys.com/trial) if required
-Launch NeoLoad and opent the project : loadtest/sqlcommenter_demo/sqlcommenter_demo.nlp Click on the Scenario Tab and click on run the predefined test.
+Launch NeoLoad and open the project: loadtest/sqlcommenter_demo/sqlcommenter_demo.nlp Click on the Scenario Tab and click on run the predefined test.